Ripping around the desert on an ATV easily ranks among the more popular outdoor activities in Las Vegas.

 Transportation from the Strip is part of the deal, and options start at around $200 per person and increase from there depending on the tour selected.

-The easiest-to-digest breakdown of tours available is found on TripAdvisor, below, although Groupon appears to have some of the deeper deals.
+The easiest-to-digest breakdown of tours available is found on TripAdvisor, below.

 Vegas ATV Adventures

 Offering both 1 and 2-hour ATV tours, Vegas ATV Adventures offers free transportation to and from South Point, which is south of the Strip.
 Pricing for the 1-hour adventure is $135 while the 2-hour option will set you back $235.
 Uniquely, breakfast at the Pioneer Saloon in historic Goodsprings, NV is included in the deal.